 The Best Coffee Shops In Hoi An

 A lot of people who come to Vietnam don’t know that this, mountainous country is actually a global heavyweight when it comes to coffee production.
 Last year, Vietnam produced 1,650,000 metric tons of brown beans, second only to Brazil in terms of sheer volume.
 Coffee is everywhere in Vietnam; from big, bustling coffee shops, to tiny mom ‘n pop operations.
-You can’t go far without seeing a coffee place of some kind.
-So now we are going to explain the best coffee shops in Hoi An.
+You can’t go far without seeing a coffee place of some kind and some of the best coffee shops in Vietnam reside here in Hoi An.

 The weird thing is that as well as grabbing a steaming cup of coffee to help them fire up first thing in the morning.
 In Vietnam, many also drink coffee at night.
 The coffee shops in Hoi An do a pretty good trade in the morning.
 But when the sun goes down, they really start to buzz.
 Just when all the western tourists start heading for their favourite bars and pubs.
 The local cool kids are hanging out in coffee shops, along with just about everyone else in town.